No More Tours Tour

-The No More Tours Tour was the first farewell tour by British heavy metal singer Ozzy Osbourne.
+The No More Tours Tour was the first farewell tour by English heavy metal singer Ozzy Osbourne.

 Overview

 The tour was to be Ozzy Osbourne's last tour to spend time with his family, because he was incorrectly diagnosed with multiple sclerosis.
 Following the tour, Osbourne changed his mind and decided to keep touring.

-The opening act was combo of Slaughter, Ugly Kid Joe, Faster Pussycat and Motorhead before Alice in Chains took over in the fall.
+The opening act a was combination of Slaughter, Ugly Kid Joe, Faster Pussycat and Motörhead before Alice in Chains took over in the fall.
 After touring together, Osbourne's bassist Mike Inez joined Alice in Chains on their Dirt tour and became a permanent member of the band.

+Osbourne's October 1 show in San Antonio, Texas, marked his first appearance in the city since being banned in 1982 from performing in San Antonio after being arrested on a charge of public intoxication after urinating on the Alamo Cenotaph.

 For the last two shows in Costa Mesa, the opening acts were Sepultura, and Black Sabbath featuring Rob Halford on vocals.
-On November 15, Ozzy's supposedly farewell set was followed by the original line-up of Black Sabbath re-uniting live for 4 songs.
+On November 15, Osbourne's supposed farewell set was followed by the original line-up of Black Sabbath re-uniting live for 4 songs.